sd2379/docs-oxd-prod/3.1.0/sources/protocol/index.md

 **IMPORTANT** :

-In `oxd-web` case before using above workflow it is required to obtain access token to secure interaction between client application and `oxd-web`.
+In `oxd-https-extension` case before using above workflow it is required to obtain access token to secure interaction between client application and `oxd-https-extension`.

  - Setup client (returns `client_id` and `client_secret`)
  - Get client token (pass `client_id` and `client_secret` to obtain `access_token`)

- Pass obtained access token as `protection_access_token` to all further calls to `oxd-web`.
+ Pass obtained access token as `protection_access_token` to all further calls to `oxd-https-extension`.

 #### Register site